Sedimentation Dynamics of Bodies with Two Planes of Symmetry

 indicating periodic behaviour of $\boldsymbol{p}_y$.
-The time period $T_y$ of orbits near the center fixed points can be obtained after linearizing equation \eqref{eq:pyDot} about them: $\lim_{H\to H_{\text{max}}}T_y \equiv T_{ym} = 2\pi/\sqrt{2\alpha_p \alpha_r}$.
+A similar periodic behavior in the inclination angles of a U-shaped disk relative to gravity has also been explained in the context of its sedimentation \cite{miara2024dynamics}.
+The time period $T_y$ of orbits near the centre fixed points can be obtained upon linearizing equation \eqref{eq:pyDot} about them: $\lim_{H\to H_{\text{max}}}T_y \equiv T_{ym} = 2\pi/\sqrt{2\alpha_p \alpha_r}$.
 Also $T_y$ everywhere can be obtained numerically, and is shown in figure \ref{fig:TvsH}.
 Flutterers of different shapes show qualitatively similar trends in time period.
+Generically, displacing the mobility centre from the centre of mass leads to bifurcation in $\boldsymbol{p}_y$ dynamics \cite{witten2020review, moths2013orientational, GONZALEZ_GRAF_MADDOCKS_2004}.
+However, such displacement in our flutterers preserves the nature of fixed points.

-The equation \eqref{eq:pyDot} only describes the rotational dynamics up to a rotation about the $y$-axis.
-To capture the remaining part of the dynamics we write equations for the projection of $\boldsymbol{p}_i$'s along the $x$-axis of the lab frame:
+For the remaining part of the dynamics we write equations for the projection of $\boldsymbol{p}_i$'s along the $x$-axis:

 Note that equation \eqref{eq:Rmat} provides three constraints: